 The output of a mass spec is a mass spectrum.
 The x-axis of the plot is the m/z value.
 The y-axis is the relative abundance.
-The higher the relative abundance, the more particles of that m/z ratio were detected.
+The higher the relative abundance, the more particles of that m/z ratio hit the detector.

 The base fragment is the tallest peak in the spectrum and therefore also the most common fragment.
 This m/z value is assigned a relative abundance of 100 and the rest of the abundances are based off this.
 The base fragment may or may not be the largest m/z fragment.

-In many ionization techniques, the molecules are also fragmented in addition to being ionized.
+In many ionization techniques, the molecules fragment during ionization.
 This means that if CO2 is the sample, there will also be peaks for CO and O. These peaks will be at m/z values of 28 and 16 respectively.
-Fragments are a great tool for helping determine the structure of a molecule.
+Because of this, fragments are a great tool for helping determine the structure of a molecule.

 Additionally, mass specs are sensitive enough to also detect different isotopes of atoms in a sample.
 For example, you may have a small cluster of peaks around a certain m/z.
 The tallest peak will be the most common isotope of an atom in the ion.
 Examining the m/z around that peak, the smaller peaks could be the same ion fragment just with a different isotope.
 The weight difference of that isotope gives the fragment a different mass.
 Looking at the ratio of these peaks you can determine the occurrence of the different isotopes in the sample.

 Any uncharged particles will not show up in the mass spectrum.

 With the rise in the ease of performing mass spectrometry, the number of uses for the technique has also rose.
 Below are some common uses of mass spectrometry.
 There are many more applications of mass spectrometry that we haven’t covered below.

 - Isotope Ratio Determination